pbusby/portfolio/blog/about.md

 permalink: /about/
 ---

-Greetings, web traveller.
-I spent 5 years in the Chicago ad industry before shipping off to Portugal to become a programmer.
-This blog is my attempt to chronicle those adventures in travel and code.
-It is also one of the test labs for my many design experiments, so don't be alarmed if the site changes before your eyes.
-Head over to my portfolio site for more information about me: [paulbusby.com](https://paulbusby.herokuapp.com)
+Hi there.
+So you want to learn a little about me?
+Well, I spent 5 years in the Chicago ad industry before shipping off to Portugal to become a programmer.
+And now, this blog is my attempt to chronicle those adventures in travel and code.
+It is also a test lab for my design experiments, so don't be surprised if the site changes before your eyes.
+Thanks for visiting, and head over to my portfolio site for more info on my background: [paulbusby.com](https://paulbusby.herokuapp.com)

-{% cloudinary /assets/images/headshot_gray_me.jpg caption="Yours truly" %}
+{% cloudinary /assets/images/headshot_gray_me2.png caption="Yours truly" %}